Genez-io/genezio-documentation/docs/getting-started/use-a-template.md

   <title>Getting Started with Genezio | Genezio Documentation</title>
 </head>

 Welcome!
-This guide will demonstrate how to streamline project setup with templates, utilize popular frameworks, and fully harness Genezio's capabilities.

-Create a new project on Genezio by using one of our template
+This guide will help you create your first project on Genezio by using one of our templates.

 ## 1. Choose a template

 First make sure you have a Genezio account.
 If you don't have one, you can create one [here](https://app.genez.io/auth/signup).

-From [https://app.genez.io/new-project/](https://app.genez.io/new-project/) you can choose a template to start your project with.
+From [https://app.genez.io/auth/login?redirect=new-project](https://app.genez.io/auth/login?redirect=new-project) you can choose a template to start your project with.

 ## 2. Connect your Github account